 When you’re looking for an investment property, you are often either looking for capital growth or yield (ideally a positive cash return).
 There’s a quick and easy trick that we, at The Mortgage Lab, use to calculate yield on any property we’re looking at.

-Last month we looked at The Rule of 72 to calculate how long it would take to double the investment.
-This month, we look at how to calculate the yield on a property.
+Previously, we have looked at The Rule of 72 to calculate how long it would take to double the investment.
+This month, we look at how to quickly calculate the yield on a property.
 You’re going to need the following bits of information:

 As an example, a $600,000 property might receive $500 per week rent.